You’ve decided that it’s time for townhome living. Now what?

 Once you have your list of features that are non-negotiable and those that “would be nice,” you’re ready to talk with your realtor to find the perfect space.

 You’ll want someone who has considerable knowledge of the area and who has a superb track record for providing expert guidance to home buyers, especially if this is your first experience or if it’s been a while since you purchased a home.
-If you don’t already know a good realtor for townhomes in your chosen area, ask for recommendations from trusted friends and colleagues.
+If you don’t already know a good realtor for townhomes in your chosen area, ask for recommendations from trusted friends, colleagues or HOMEiA.
 You can also read reviews on the agent’s website, LinkedIn, Google Plus, etc.

 Share your list of desired neighborhoods and features with 3–4 realtors.
 Ask questions about their experience, style of communication and availability over the next few months.
 Take the time necessary to select a reputable agent, and choose the realtor who gives you confidence in the process.
 You’ll be spending a lot of time with this person to help you with this very important, life-changing decision.